Decks

 Step 3: Processing your applications

-Once we receive your complete permit applications, the Development Officer and the Building Safety Codes Officer will conduct a review of the permits, ensuring the proposed development complies with the Land Use Bylaw and Safety Codes Act.
+Once we receive your complete permit applications, the Development Officer and the Building Safety Codes Officer will conduct a review of the permits, ensuring the proposed development complies with the Zoning Bylaw and Safety Codes Act.

 You will receive email notifications throughout the application process, including: